What is Attorney SEO?

 People are impatient.
 They want web pages to load fast.
 While page speed is a ranking factor, despite popular belief, it's a tiny signal.

-So, while page speed is technically an SEO ranking factor, there's a point of diminishing returns.
-You'll be fine if you get it aligned with your competitors on Google.
-Investing tons of time and money past that is a waste of resources.
+While page speed is technically an SEO ranking factor, there's a point of diminishing returns.
+You'll be fine if you get it aligned with your competitors on Google, but investing tons of time and money past that is a waste of resources.
 Focus on ensuring your site performs well and meets user expectations without getting caught up in an endless pursuit of marginal speed gains.

 Use a Logical Site Structure